Skip to content

 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-Pincus Fellows have clinical, educational, research, advocacy and leadership opportunities throughout the two-year fellowship and will be supported by CHOP Global Health faculty.
-The fellowship actively collaborates with the Columbia University International Family AIDS Program, La Clínica de Familia, the University of Botswana, the Botswana-UPenn Partnership and the Centro de Salud Divina Providencia.
+Pincus Fellows have clinical, educational, research, advocacy and leadership opportunities throughout the three-year fellowship and will be supported by CHOP Global Health faculty.
+The fellowship actively collaborates with the Botswana-UPenn Partnership (BUP), the Centro de Salud Divina Providencia in Consuelo (CSDP), Clínica de Familia La Romana, Columbia University International Family AIDS Program (IFAP) and the University of Botswana (UB).

-The two-year Global Health training model combines clinical service, teaching and scholarship (50 percent effort) in a developing country.
+The three-year Global Health training model combines clinical service, teaching and scholarship (50 percent effort) in a global setting.
 The fellows’ clinical experience is focused on diseases particularly common in resource-constrained regions of the world such as malnutrition, water-related illnesses, acute respiratory disease, diarrhea, tuberculosis and HIV/AIDS.
-Tropical diseases such as dengue or various parasitic infections may also account for a significant burden of childhood diseases in the partner countries.
+Tropical diseases such as dengue or various parasitic infections may also account for a significant burden of childhood diseases in partner countries.
+Each fellow benefits from funding, protected time and mentorship to acquire a master’s degree (e.g. MPH or MSCE through the London School of Tropical Medicine & Hygiene).
 Each fellow also has the opportunity to design, implement, present and publish a research project under the mentorship of faculty members in the Department of Pediatrics at the Perelman School of Medicine of the University of Pennsylvania.